ManoelSilva/asset-predict-model/src/b3/service/README.md

 - The `B3Model` class now uses the new service classes internally
 - All original functionality is preserved but now uses the modular architecture
 - The `predict()` method now uses the `B3ModelSavingService` for loading models

+## Cross-References

+- For CLI usage and overall project setup, see the main [README.md](../../../../README.md).
+- For API endpoint details and OpenAPI/Swagger documentation, see [swagger.yml](../../config/web_api/swagger/swagger.yml) and the main README.

+## Additional Notes
+- All service classes can be used independently or via the REST API.
+- The API server entry point is `src/b3/service/web_api/b3_model_api.py`.
+- Endpoints and handler classes are defined in `src/b3/service/web_api/handler/`.